build-on-aws/content/FAQ.md

 |-----|
 ````
 The Table of Contents can be placed anywhere in the article, and will render links to any titles found after its own position.
 So, it is possible to place it at the very beginning of the post, or perhaps in some cases there are some introductory paragraphs and the ToC goes right after, linking to the rest of the article.
 Both options are possible.
-If the automatic generation based on the detection of titles is not desirable, you can always customize the ToC and specify your own content manually.
-To do so, simply add rows to the ToC table.
+You can also specify your own content manually for the ToC, simply adding rows to the ToC table.
 It will render them instead of the autodetected titles:
 ````markdown
 | ToC                                                                                                                          |
 |------------------------------------------------------------------------------------------------------------------------------|